Girls-in-Tech-Poland/Az203/Lab00 - Setup/readme.md

 ### Lab Credentials

 Each lab participant will receive credentials which will grant access to the workshop environment.
+In order to run this workshop effectively, we have generated user credentials for you.

 > **Note**
 >
-> In order to run this workshop effectively, we have generated user credentials for you.
+> All indices belong to the `100-129` range

 | Username                              | (i)ndex             | Password            |
 | ------------------------------------- | ------------------- | ------------------- |